-It’s the largest collection of its kind from the renaissance and most are “genuine”, in the sense that they’re realistic representations of what people actually looked like (rather than what they wanted you to think they looked like).
+This portrait collection is the largest of its kind from the Renaissance, and most are genuine; they’re realistic representations of what people actually looked like (rather than what they wanted you to think they looked like).

-This “who’s who” of 16th century Europe covers the great and the good (not necessarily the same), popes, princes, Saxons and sultans, not to mention many celebrities of the time, like Dante, Da Vinci and Sir Francis Drake.
+This “who’s who” of 16th century Europe covers the great and the good (not necessarily the same), including popes, princes, and sultans, not to mention many “celebrities” of the time, such as Dante or Da Vinci.

-The portraits are ordered by geography (e.g. “England”) or theme (e.g. “Popes”), but there’s no index of personalities that I could find – unfortunately you’ll have to spot the celebrities for yourself (Da Vinci is in the first gallery, section D, #95).
+The portraits are ordered by geography (e.g. “England”) or theme (e.g. “Popes”), but I found no index of personalities, so had to spot the celebrities for myself (for example, see the first gallery, section D, #95 for Da Vinci).

-Tip: You can get great views across the square to the Natural History Museum if you peek carefully between the blinds and window frame here.
+Tip: Enjoy great views across the square to the Natural History Museum if you peek carefully between the blinds and window frame in this gallery.

 Be sure to see the coin box in the far corner.
-Not an oversized whisky bottle for collecting your small change, but an impressive wooden cabinet for storing and displaying coins.
+Not an over-sized whisky bottle for collecting your small change, but an impressive wooden cabinet for storage and display purposes.

 Use the audio guide to get some interesting background on selected items, such as how the first “Austrian” bank notes from the time of Empress Maria Theresia were signed individually by hand to guard against forgeries.

-Tip: If you want to dig deeper into the collection, there’s an interactive online catalogue.
+Tip: If you want to dig deeper into the coin collection, try this interactive online catalogue.

 Next: Perhaps time for a coffee in the museum’s café after all that art?